masterArnob/Data-Analyst-Sql-Project/README.md

 2. Import CSV files:
    - Right-click database → Tasks → Import Flat File
    - Follow the import wizard for each table
+3. `Dimensions are descriptive attributes (who, what, where), facts are measurable metrics (numbers, amounts).`

 ---